rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 Query OK, 0 rows affected (0.000 sec)
 ```

-On the secondary server, you can now ready to setup the primary server to replicate with:
+On the secondary server, you can now set up the primary server to replicate with the following:

 ```bash
 MariaDB [(none)]> CHANGE MASTER TO